manoharan-lab/holopy/docs/source/users/install.rst

 Instructions for Developers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are going to hack on holopy, you probably only want to compile the scattering extensions, but not install the module globally on your system.
+If you are going to hack on HoloPy, you probably only want to compile the scattering extensions, but not install the module globally on your system.
 Let's say you unpack the source archive in ``/home/me/holopy``.
 Then cd to ``/home/me/holopy`` and run